-The proposed composition of the Advisory Committee is: two representatives from the RDN Regional Parks and Trails Select Committee (RPTSC), two representatives from the Fairwinds Development Corporation, one representative from the RDN Nanoose Bay Parks and Open Space Advisory Committee, invitation for representation from the Snaw-naw-as First Nation First Nation, XX First Nation.
-This committee will provide advice and direction on materials produced prior to public review including:

-principles, vision statement, goals and objectives, issues, summaries from public input, management policies, and concept plans.
+The proposed composition of the Advisory Committee is: two representatives from the RDN Regional Parks and Trails Select Committee (RPTSC), Fairwinds Development Corporation, invitation for representation from the Snaw-naw-as First Nation First Nation, XX First Nation.
+This committee will provide advice and direction on materials produced prior to public review including: principles, vision statement, goals and objectives, issues, summaries from public input, management policies, and concept plans.
 The Advisory Committee will also review changes to the draft plan prior to presentation to the Regional Board.